amrit110/master-thesis/doc/mnist_detection.md

 <a name="thesis.mnist"></a>
 ## MNIST detection ##

-These sections includes description of the basic usage for the MNIST detection implementation.
+These sections includes a breif description of the basic usage for the MNIST detection implementation.

 ### Data sets ###